nopaLw/project/README.md

 ## Features

-- School officer/teacher/headmaster can send a realtime message to each client
+- One way chat. so only headmaster or teacher can send message from office.
-- Client to listen to any new messages
+- Minimizing distractions during learning.
+- The message is delivered clearly and in real time.

 ## Technologies